Eggs are my go to lazy protein.

 This recipe is a north Indian egg curry – if you’re looking for a south Indian egg curry, check out my coconut egg curry recipe.
-Both are awesome.
-It’s kind of great growing up in a north Indian family and then marrying into a south Indian one.
-You get the best of both worlds… or well, the best of India.
+Both are awesome and so different!
+It’s pretty great growing up in a north Indian family and then marrying into a south Indian one because the cuisines are so unique and different and yet, still somewhat familiar.

 - 1 bay leaf

-- 1 Serrano pepper (more if you like it spicy), minced
+- 1 Serrano pepper or green chili (more if you like it spicy), minced

 - 2 teaspoons coriander powder